+Where a place is offered, arrangements will be made for the child to be admitted and start school as soon as possible, particularly where they are not currently attending school.
 Where the application is refused, parents will be provided with the reasons why the admission of their child would prejudice the efficient education of others, and/or the efficient use of resources, so that they can properly consider whether to exercise their right to appeal (see below).

-Oversubscription criteria for UTC Plymouth for secondary in-year admissions Children with an Education, Health and Care Plan (EHCP) are admitted to school under separate statutory procedures which are managed by the child's home local authority, and not under this policy.
+Oversubscription criteria for UTC Plymouth for secondary in-year admissions

+Children with an Education, Health and Care Plan (EHCP) are admitted to the school under separate statutory procedures which are managed by the child's home Local Authority, and not under this policy.
 A child with an Education, Health and Care Plan (EHCP) which names the school will be admitted.
-In the normal admission round (i.e. entry to Year 7, Year 9 and Year 12) children with an EHCP will be admitted prior to the allocation of places to other children and the number of places available to other children within the PAN will be reduced.
-At the normal point of entry, where there are fewer applicants than the PAN, all children will be offered a place.
-For in-year admissions, all children will be offered a place unless the school can demonstrate that the admission of an additional child would prejudice the provision of efficient education or the efficient use of resources.
+In the normal admission round (i.e. entry to Year 7 and Year 12) children with an EHCP will be admitted prior to the allocation of places to other children and the number of places available to other children within the PAN will be reduced.

 Where there are fewer applicants than the PAN, all children will be admitted unless they can be offered a higher ranked preference.
-In the event that the School is oversubscribed, the admission authority will apply the following oversubscription criteria in order of priority:
+In the event that the school is oversubscribed, the Admission Authority will apply the following oversubscription criteria in order of priority: